A better way to get UTM Parameters into Keap

 Discover how to track UTM parameters in Keap in order to identify what marketing tactics are generating potential leads and customers

-But if you can't measure exactly the amount of leads, customers & revenue being generated by your marketing efforts, how do you know which ones are working and which ones aren't?
+But if you can't measure precisely the amount of leads, customers & revenue that are created due to your marketing efforts, how do you know which ones are working and which ones aren't?

-In this article, we'll show you how to capture UTM parameters in Keap so you can get the kind of reporting you need.
+In this article, we'll show you how to capture UTM parameters in Keap and send them to your CRM & other tools so you can get the kind of reporting you need.

 4 steps for capturing UTM parameters in Keap